AM-77/Chrome-Extensions-Manager/README.md

 # Chrome-Extensions-Manager
-A smart chrome extensions manager, to manage your extensions directly from any chrome window.
+A chrome extension to manage your extensions.

 ## Installation
 You have to install it manually<br>